zstumgoren/sql-intro-311-exercise/README.md

 Note that the last query took a minute or more to run (depending on your machine).
 There are several ways to speed up this query.

-One option would involve writing a subquery to perform the `SELECT DISINCT` opertion, and then wrapping that query in another query to perform the sorting (which is the "expensive" part of our original query).
+One option would involve writing a subquery to perform the `SELECT DISINCT` operation, and then wrapping that query inside another to perform the sorting.
+This strategy defers the most "expensive" part of our original query -- the sorting operation -- to an outer layer, where it is applied to the already filtered, unique set of data and therefore runs much more quickly.

 ```
 SELECT Category